Bhomik/SemanticHumanMatting/README.md

 The whole network is made as one and input image is taken of size 473x473 and output is of shape 320x320. training is done with standard parameters like batch size = 2, epochs = 30 .
 Please change it as per your requirements.

+## ToDo

+Combine the loss functions - Classification and regression loss.